(Article 1 of 3 in the Kingdom of God series)

 In the spiritual intent of Jesus’ parables, Paul and the other Apostles knew Jesus was the Way, the Truth and the Life.
 He was that pearl of great price and that treasure hidden in a field.
 He was that mustard seed that was planted in the earth.
 When Paul preached the gospel, he preached Christ crucified.
 It was foolishness to the Greeks and a stumbling block to the Jews, but it was the power and wisdom of God (read I Cor.
 1:17-24).
 Paul called this good news the “gospel of the grace of God” (Acts 20;24).
 It was about our Lord Jesus Christ, “Who gave himself for our sins, that he might deliver us from this present evil world, according to the will of God and our Father” (Gal.
 1:4) and he warned the Galatians about the preaching of any other gospel than this gospel of grace (v-6-9).
 This gospel of the grace of God through Christ crucified fit’s in better with Jesus’ speaking of a spiritual realm saying “the Kingdom of Heaven is like unto” parables in Matt.
 13 than saying “the millennium is like unto….”

-It was after re-reading all of those New Testament writings of James, Peter, John and Paul that I came to realize that the false paradigm of Heaven in my Protestant upbringing had been followed by another false paradigm in the Radio/Worldwide Church of God concerning the Kingdom of God.
-In both cases I was ignoring the words of the Apostles and accepting the words of teachers or church leaders who read into scripture something that the Apostles didn’t say thus twisting what the Apostles really said.
+It was after re-reading all of those New Testament writings of James, Peter, John and Paul that I came to realize that the false paradigm of Heaven in my Protestant upbringing had been followed by another false paradigm that evolved over time in the Radio/Worldwide Church of God concerning the Kingdom of God.
+In both cases I was ignoring the words of the Apostles and accepting the words of teachers or church leaders who read into scripture something that the Apostles didn’t say, thus twisting what the Apostles really said.

 The capstone and promise of Revelation (and the entire Bible) is about the eternal reign of God our Father with the Lamb coming to the earth in the New Jerusalem.
 Those who overcame through Christ will dwell with Him and our Father forever in that Kingdom of eternal love.
 God so loved the world that He gave His only Son, the Lamb slain from the foundation of the world, that we might have eternal life.
 This is to be every true Christian’s focus.
 Yes, there will be a messianic kingdom and those in first resurrection will rule with Him for a thousand years, but that was not the primary focus of our Lord’s Revelation to the churches.
 For those of us who will be in the first resurrection, the millennium will be our first day of eternity and we will be with and reigning with Christ in the kingdom of God’s dear Son.
 While liberating the world from Satan’s control and bringing peace on earth for a thousand years is wonderful good news, it’s the eternal salvation of those in Christ Jesus that was the good news and focus of all the Apostles in their writings (including the book of Revelation).
 This was not the salvation of what those Jews who were laying down the palm branches when Christ rode into Jerusalem on a donkey were looking for.
 They wanted the Messiah to throw off the Roman shackles and restore the kingdom to Israel.
 The salvation the Apostles revealed to mankind was not about having world peace, rain in due season, each man living under a vine & fig tree, old men dreaming dreams and little children playing with lions and lambs.
 The salvation offered by Christ crucified was about eternal life– mortal putting on immortality.
 It was about entering that spiritual realm in the Kingdom of God that flesh and blood cannot inherit.
 As Christians we look forward to that day when Christ returns and establishes what Paul calls, “the kingdom of the Son of His Love” (Col. 1:13) on the earth.
 We are to make our “calling and election sure” to be in the kingdom of our Lord (II Pet.
 1:10-11).
 We look forward to spending eternity with God our Father and our Lord Jesus Christ.